HOP Camp (6-13 years old)

 LOST AND FOUND

 There are 2 camp lost and found locations.
 One is in the front foyer of the pool building and the other in the coatroom of the hall.
-Items are kept until the end of the season and then donated or disposed as appropriate.
+Items are kept until the end of the season and then donated or disposed during the week after the pool closes.
 Please make sure your camper’s items are labeled with their name.

 LUNCHES AND SNACKS